cap-js/docs/java/working-with-cql/query-execution.md

 #### Read in `cte` mode { #rtview-cte }

-This is the default mode in CAP Java `4.x`.
+This is the default mode since CAP Java `4.x`.
 The runtime translates the [view definition](#runtimeviews) into a _Common Table Expression_ (CTE) and sends it with the query to the database.

 ```sql
 WITH BOOKSWITHLOWSTOCK_CTE AS (